MicroEJ/docs/Tutorials/How to create your own MicroEJ platform.rst

 * create/review/change the platform Low Level C drivers.
-  They must match the board components and the MCU IO pin assignment (a number of ``LL*.h`` files are referenced from the project, you will need to provide relevant implementations for the function prototypes declared there so that the JVM can delegate the relevant operations to the provided BSP C functions)
+  They must match the board components and the MCU IO pin assignment (a number of ``LL*.h`` files are referenced from the project, you will need to implement the function prototypes declared there so that the JVM can delegate the relevant operations to the provided BSP C functions)

 Simulator
 :::::::::